simengangstad/simengangstad.github.io/_posts/2016-10-09-The-Swift-Project-Day-4.md

 break;
 ```
 ...
 As one can have the case where one forgets the break and it falls through.
-In Swift there is no break and a case can't be empty, so that problem doesn't occur.
-If one has to fall through, one can just use the fall through keyword.
+In Swift one doesn't have to break and a case can't be empty, so that problem doesn't occur.
+If one needs a case to fall through, one can just use the fall through keyword.
 Elegant and concise.

 *Functions*

 Functions and tuples in Swift are definitely one of my favourite parts so far.
-Returning tuples (and the fact that you can do tuple.nameOfVariable) is super useful for complex functions that I don't want to split into multiple ones, because they might all require the same arguments:
+Returning tuples – and the fact that you can do tuple.nameOfVariable – is super useful for complex functions that I don't want to split into multiple ones, because they might all require the same arguments:
 ```
 func life() -> (number: Int, string: String) {